ethereumclassic/ECIPs/_specs/ecip-restricted_chain_context_txs.md

 - `ANNOTATION_PREFIX` `8`.
 - `EXPIRY` `integer`.
 A positive, unsigned scalar.

-The `EXPIRY` value is a scalar equal to the maximum valid [`timestamp`](https://github.com/ethereum/yellowpaper/blob/41c1837f7b1ddcd65f135763c8e965146cd0ab70/Paper.tex#L345) of a block header for a block including this transaction.
+The `EXPIRY` value is a scalar equal to the maximum valid block `timestamp` for a block including this transaction.

 The `EXPIRY` value should be RLP encoded as an integer for hashing and transmission.